kube-academy/onboarding/contributors-guide/contributor-backlog/how-to-submit-a-content-proposal.md

    - For Reference, provide a link that references student learning outcomes.
    - For Outline, enter an outline in the sequential order that you plan to teach each lesson or lab in the video.

-4. Attach any files that you would like to include with the content proposal.
+4. Attach the files that you would like to include with the content proposal.
 5. Select **Submit new issue**.

    Your content proposal is added to the Kube-Academy Backlog.
 Once your course is approved, a member of the KubeAcademy team will contact you.
 Do not begin work on the new content until you receive approval.